 Your profile and the content you provide to the Service remain yours.
 However, by sending your content to other users (via any of the available methods), you agree to allow others to view and share your content.
 We do not pre-screen content but we have the right to refuse or remove any content that is available via this Service.
 The look and feel of this Service is Copyrighted © 2009-2018 Updox LLC.
 All rights reserved.
 You may not duplicate, copy, modify, or reuse any portion of the HTML/CSS or visual design elements without our prior, express written permission.

 Your use of this Service is at your sole risk.
 The Service is provided on an "as is" and "as available" basis.
-Technical support is provided only to paying account holders.
+Technical support is only provided via email to paying account holders.
 You understand that we use third party vendors to help provide the Service to you.
 You must not modify the Service or another website to falsely imply association with the Service, our company or any other service we provide.
 You agree not to violate our copyright and not to reproduce, duplicate, copy, sell, resell, modify or exploit any portion of the Service or access to this Service without our prior, express written permission.
 You must not store or post pornographic, obscene, defamatory, threatening or otherwise objectionable content, or content that violates any person's intellectual property or links to such content, through the Service.
 You must not transmit any malicious programs such as viruses, worms and other code or programs intended to inflict harm.